Bethany takes her responsibilities for legal compliance most seriously.

 Bethany takes her responsibility for legal compliance most seriously.
 She is clear with her clients, and with people who a considering a relationship with her.
 You must first have a clear understanding with us as to what you want her to do that could lead you to a purchase or sale.
 Until then, what she will do for you is limited to providing information of a general nature.

 Do you want Bethany to provide specific assistance without representation?

 Will you give written consent for Bethany to play a neutral role, if the other party also consents?

 In some respects these are distinctions without much difference.
 Consumers generally are property-focused.
 Little attention is paid to the real estate licensee’s role.
 However, the purchase or sale of real estate is for most people a financial and personal transaction of great consequence.
 To the extent that some aspects should be confidential, or must be shared, there need to be understandings in advance as to what the parties expect of the real estate licensee.

 The time to consider these relationship issues is usually at these stages of a potential transaction:

-- Prior to having us show you a home
+- Prior to having Bethany showing you a home

-- During a buyer’s consultation, when you are considering Bethany and Niel as your representatives in a purchase activity
+- During a buyer’s consultation, when you are considering Bethany as your representative in a purchase activity

 - During a listing consultation, when you are about to put a property on the market.